 The issue of climate change and solar farm creation in China is keenly felt across the generations too.
 Some see eco-activism as a young man’s game in China, but this isn’t strictly true.
 The younger generation wants a nation that cares for the environment.

-They are now involved in an increase in environmental activity, such as bans on shark fin imports and a shift in attitudes to Chinese medicine.
+They are now involved in an increase in environmental activism, such as bans on shark fin imports and a shift in attitudes to Chinese medicine.
 The older generation, meanwhile, looks fondly on memories of what China was like in their youth.
 They remember the cold winters and snow and regret that it doesn’t happen anymore.

 Then, as is often the case, there is the financial angle to consider here too.

-Some believe that economics are the driven force here – rather than environmental concerns or political one-upmanship.
+Some believe that economics is the driven force here – rather than environmental concerns or political one-upmanship.
 At the core of this solar farms are dollar signs and the promise of contracts.
 Solar power generation and solar panel creation is a financially viable plan here.

 China has shown interest in investment opportunities for the export of green tech.
 This occurred with high-speed rail, solar panel, and electric vehicles contracts with developing countries across Africa, South Asia, and Latin America.